Magnum Mania!

 Notes

-3 Lord James Blears (the Referee) is a pro wrestling icon from the late '40s to the early '60s.
+6 List of notable filming locations: 7 Lord James Blears (Wrestling Referee) is a pro wrestling icon from the late '40s to the early '60s.
 "Lord Tally Ho", as he was called, and Gene Kiniski were World Tag Team champions from 1952-1956.
 He was later a famous announcer and promoter for the local Hawaiian wrestling scene in the '60s and '70s.
 Blears will appear again on the show, as a bartender, in Season Four's "Squeeze Play" (4.7).

-4 Tom Selleck's double is used as one of the bad guys who is looking for Earl.
-He has a line too, at the end, when they walk in on who they believe is Earl.
+9 Tom Selleck's main stunt double & stand-in (Tom Lupo) makes an uncredited appearance as one of the bad guys who is looking for Earl.
+He has a line ("We finally got ya Gianelli"), but still receives no screen credit.
 (Noted by IslandHopper)

-6 As Magnum is leaving the "Hall of Records" for the last time (just after he gives Ms. Jones his handkerchief for the second time) and is walking out of the building towards the Ferrari, you can see a woman looking out a groundfloor window in the direction of the cameras.
-From her reaction, she doesn't appear to be an "extra", but rather someone who works in the building [pic].
-She appears startled when Tom Selleck walks by!
+11 As Magnum is leaving the "Hall of Records" for the last time (just after he gives Ms. Jones his handkerchief for the second time) and is walking out of the building towards the Ferrari, you can see a woman looking out a groundfloor window in the direction of the cameras.
+From her reaction, she doesn't appear to be an "extra", but rather someone who works in the building who happened to look out her office window just as the cameras were rolling!
 (Noted by IslandHopper)

-11 In WWII, Higgins was in Anzio, Italy during part of Operation Shingle.
-His friend Corky Bostwick "took a terrible hit" and he lost touch with him.
-(Noted by IslandHopper)
+• In WWII, he was in Anzio, Italy during part of Operation Shingle.
+His friend Corky Bostwick "took a terrible hit".
+Corky later became a pro wrestler known as "The One-Legged Limey".
+For a time, he wrestled with Earl in South America.

-12 In '51 or '52, Higgins was in Liverpool, where he became a wrestling aficionado after watching his first professional match there - one that featured Yuri Karamazov*, "the Russian Bear."
-(Noted by Steve Huntley)
+• In '51 or '52, he was in Liverpool, where he became a wrestling aficionado after watching his first professional match there.
+The match featured Yuri Karamazov*, "the Russian Bear".

 * The name "Yuri Karamazov" is fictional.
 The real "Russian Bear" is Ivan Koloff, who didn't start wrestling until the late '60s.